-Of note however, in no way should you substitute this information for taking sound professional advice.
-Instead, gaining a better understanding will provide you with better insight into the complex nature of the self assessment process and the essential need to:
+Of note, in no way should you substitute this information for taking sound professional advice.
+Gaining an understanding will provide you with insight into the complex nature of the self assessment process and the need to:

 You won’t have to make two payments in the year if:

-Be warned though, reduce your payments on account by too much and HMRC will charge you interest and penalties for underpaying your tax (see next section).
+Be warned, don't reduce your payments on account by too much in your tax account.
+HMRC will charge you interest and penalties for underpaying.
 Alternatively, HMRC can refund you if your payments on account are greater than your total tax bill.

 Payments on account exclude sums you may owe for capital gains or student loans.
 Instead, these items are covered in your balancing payment.

 You can access what you owe the tax man through HMRC online services.
-It provides you with the payments you need to make in January and July and also gives you access to historical payments on account.
+It provides you with the payments you need to make in January and July.
+It also gives you access to historical payments on account.

-This all highlights the need to be putting money aside regularly to ensure you’re able to fulfill your tax payments at the beginning and mid point of every calendar year.
-Find an advisor to help you put in place a tax payment plan that ensures you can manage your personal finances effectively.
+This all highlights the need to be putting money aside regularly.
+You'll then be able to fulfill your tax payments at the beginning and mid point of every calendar year.
+Find an advisor to help you put in place a tax payment plan.
+That way you can manage your personal finances effectively.

 You can pay using the following methods:

 Consider carefully that it takes 3 working days to process a payment via bacs, direct debit (if you’ve already set it up) and cheque (upon receipt).
-So you need to factor that in around the deadline.
-If you haven’t set up a direct debit arrangement with HMRC then remember that the first payment will take 5 working days.
+Be sure to factor that in around the deadline.
+If you haven’t set up a direct debit arrangement then remember that the first payment will take 5 working days.

 Being tax efficient is a process that starts with your tax return.
-We've written a piece about how to be better prepared for your online tax return, and here's a summary of the benefits of submitting it well before the deadline:
+We've written a piece about how to be better prepared for your online tax return.
+Here's a summary of the benefits of submitting it before the deadline:

-Filing you tax return early (before the 31 January deadline) will mean you should receive any tax refund you may be due soon after submission.
+Filing your tax return early (before the 31 January deadline) will mean you should receive any tax refund you may be due, soon after submission.
 In instances where you think you have overpaid tax, be sure to get your return in as promptly and early as possible.
 That way you can obtain your refund sooner.

 Payment and cash planning

-Filing your tax return results in a tax liability calculation and presents you with the total tax bill you owe to HMRC.
-In that sense doing so earlier means you can plan and give yourself more time for setting money aside for payment.
-This then allows you to better manage your cash flow and finances.
+Filing your tax return results in a tax liability calculation.
+This presents you with the total tax bill you owe to HMRC.
+Doing so earlier means you can plan.
+That way you can give yourself more time to set money aside for payment.
+This allows you to better manage your cash flow and finances.

 Also, if your tax liability comes in under £3,000 and you submit your tax return in December, then you have the option of your tax liability being paid through your tax code.
-So it will simply be deducted from your wages or pension at whatever interval arrangement you have set up (weekly or monthly).
+It will be deducted from your wages or pension at whatever interval arrangement you have set up (weekly or monthly).

 Your income might vary markedly from one year to the next.
 Whether a significant increase due to a dividend payment or, a steep decline as a result of trading losses, early submission provides more time for tax planning.

-That means you (and/or your advisor) have sufficient time to assess your circumstances to see where you might be paying more tax than you legally should be.
+That means you (and/or your advisor) have sufficient time to assess your circumstances.
+You can then assess where you might be paying more tax than you legally should be.
 Savings could be achieved.

-Rushing your tax return in just before the deadline is more likely to lead to errors due to less time for checking the accuracy of what is stated compared to your income streams.
-You’ll need time to collect financial documents and bank statements to fill in your return properly.
+Rushing your tax return in just before the deadline is risky.
+It's more likely to lead to errors.
+There's likely to be less time for checking the accuracy of what is stated compared to your income streams.
+You’ll need time to assemble financial documents and bank statements to fill in your return properly.
 If HMRC uncover errors you’ll be subject to penalties.

 What if you have a query and need help from HMRC?
-You’ll have to phone their helpline and that is a notoriously time consuming process.
-It’s even worse during tax return season in January when their lines are bombarded with these kinds of calls.
-Avoid it if you can, it could impact on your submission.
+You’ll have to phone their helpline.
+That's a notoriously time consuming process.
+It’s even worse during tax return season in January.
+Their lines are bombarded with these kinds of calls.
+Avoid it if you can!
+It could impact on your submission.

 Your tax advisor/accountant

-Your accountant will likely deal with a lot of tax returns on behalf of their clients every January.
-That means if you provide your information close to the deadline then you could end up rushing when collating information and missing out key items from the data you supply.
-The risk then is a late filing, a situation your accountant might not be able to avoid.
+Your accountant will likely deal with a lot of tax returns on behalf of their clients.
+Especially in January!
+If you provide your information close to the deadline then you could end up rushing when collating information and missing out key items from the data you supply.
+The risk then is a late filing.
+A situation your accountant might not be able to avoid.

-So if you're required to fill out a self assessment tax return then you'd do well to follow this plan so that potential savings can be achieved and late payment penalties avoided:
+So, if you're required to fill out a self assessment tax return then you'd do well to follow this plan.
+That way potential savings can be achieved and late payment penalties avoided: